-Due to the geographic concentration of our manufacturing operations and the operations of certain of our suppliers, a disruption resulting from equipment failure, power failures, quality control issues, human error, government intervention or natural disasters, including earthquakes like those that have struck Japan in recent months, fires or floods, could interrupt or interfere with our manufacturing operations and consequently harm our business, financial condition and results of operations.
+Due to the geographic concentration of our manufacturing operations and the operations of certain of our suppliers, a disruption resulting from equipment failure, power failures, quality control issues, human error, government intervention or natural disasters, including earthquakes and floods like those that have struck Japan and Thailand, respectively in 2011, could interrupt or interfere with our manufacturing operations and consequently harm our business, financial condition and results of operations.
 Such disruptions would cause significant delays in shipments of our products and adversely affect our operating results.